 The condition tends to get worse with age, probably because the repeated slippage wears down the sides of the groove.
 It also wears away cartilage and exposes areas of bone, leading to inflammation, arthritis and pain.

-In mild cases, you may be able to control the condition with pain medications and supplements.
+In mild cases, you may be able to control the condition with non-surgical treatments such as pain medications and supplements.
 It is imperative that you keep your dog’s weight down to minimize stress on the joint.
 For dogs with a Grade 2 or higher, surgical correction has a high rate of success, especially in small dogs.